Imagine if there was a way to increase the value of every single sale in your business.

 Can you see how we haven't met the needs of clients one and three?
 We have done them a dis-service AND left money on the table as a consequence.

 Are you starting to see how using this simple approach to create a value ladder can improve your bottom line?

 A big mistake most people make is to focus on the money/price instead of the value.
 It’s called a VALUE ladder, not a price ladder for a reason.
 You should focus on your client and how your different product offerings deliver value.

 Price is secondary.
 Making more money is a bonus.
-It happens automagically when you focus entirely on your client and what they actually need.
+It happens automatically when you focus entirely on your client and what they actually need.
 This is the essence of business-building sales funnels after all.

 Could you map it out based on the level of customer value?
 Can you see gaps where you can enhance your offering?

 Here is an example of a value ladder to give you some inspiration.
 Remember, the underlying goal here is to deliver more value to your clients.

-Jim is a coach, he trains entrepreneurs in success mindset using a range of products and services.
+Jim is a coach, he trains entrepreneurs in a success mindset using a range of products and services.
 His value ladder in ascending order might look a little something like this:

 - Free 5-day video course to break through your most significant barriers.